mccutchen/urlresolver/README.md

 [![Build status](https://github.com/mccutchen/urlresolver/actions/workflows/test.yaml/badge.svg)](https://github.com/mccutchen/urlresolver/actions/workflows/test.yaml)
 [![Coverage](https://codecov.io/gh/mccutchen/urlresolver/branch/main/graph/badge.svg)](https://codecov.io/gh/mccutchen/urlresolver)

-A golang package that "resolves" a URL into its canonical form by following any redirects, normalizing query parameters, and attempting to fetch its title.
+A golang package that "resolves" a given URL by issuing a GET request, following any redirects, canonicalizing the final URL, and attempting to extract the title from the final response body.

-It is used by [Thresholderbot][] to resolve URLs found in tweets, which tend to be wrapped in one or more URL shorteners (t.co, bit.ly, etc).
+## Methodology

-## Resolving
+### Resolving

 A URL is resolved by issuing a `GET` request and following any redirects until a non-`30x` response is received.

-## Canonicalizing
+### Canonicalizing

 The final URL is aggressively canonicalized using a combination of [PuerkitoBio/purell][purell] and some manual heuristics for removing